 Airbrushed Biodegradable Sealant Could Offer Low-Cost, Portable Alternative to Surgical Sutures

-To combat these challenges, BIOE Professor and Associate Dean Peter Kofinas embarked on a mission, along with BIOE alumni Brendan Casey (Ph.D. ’10) and Adam Behrens (Ph.D. ’15), Dr. Anthony Sandler of Children’s National Medical Center, and a team of University of Maryland researchers.
+To combat these challenges, Fischell Department of Bioengineering (BIOE) Professor and Associate Dean Peter Kofinas (affiliate, Chemical and Biomolecular Engineering, and Materials Science and Engineering) embarked on a mission, along with BIOE alumni Brendan Casey (Ph.D. ’10) and Adam Behrens (Ph.D. ’15), Dr. Anthony Sandler of Children’s National Medical Center, and a team of University of Maryland researchers.
 Together, the group launched efforts to develop a surgical sealant and surgery application technique capable of reducing both risks and costs associated with a wide variety of surgical procedures.

 Earlier this year, Kofinas was named the recipient of a four-year, $1.5 Million National Institutes of Health (NIH) Research Project Grant (R01) for his work on the project.